steve-lebleu/typeplate/README.md

 See [Cliam official documentation](https://github.com/konfer-be/cliam/wiki) for more information about configuration of this file.

-Note that sandbox is set to true by default and emails are not send.
+Sandbox is set to true by default and emails are not send.
 Pass this value to false when you're ready.

 ### Step 8: compile